Estate Planning for Digital Assets

 If no other information was provided about online accounts, then the 3rd tier stipulates that the terms of service will govern, which, usually restricts access to the account by anyone other than the account owner.

-Most states require that wills be witnessed as evidence of their authenticity.
-However, a document supplementing a will that provides passwords and other information should serve as evidence that the decedent actually wrote the document, although "should"€ does not mean that the courts will accept that evidence.
-Indeed, states should soon allow proof of authenticity by allowing the use of private keys to encrypt wills.
-Then the public keys can be made public so that anyone can decrypt the will, which will serve as proof that the decedent was the author of the will.
+Most states require wills to be witnessed as evidence of their authenticity.
+However, a document supplementing a will that provides passwords and other information should serve as evidence that the decedent actually wrote the document, although "should" does not mean courts will accept that evidence.
+Indeed, states should allow proof of authenticity when private keys are used to encrypt wills.
+Then the public keys allow anyone to decrypt the will, which will prove that the decedent wrote the will.

-You can own any number of wallets, and it can offer more security to have Bitcoins stored in different wallets on different devices.
-Additionally, you can bequeath those wallets to particular heirs without stipulating the amount that it contains, which will only be known to the person receiving the passwords.
-Unlike passwords for online accounts, Bitcoin wallet passwords cannot generally be recovered.
-Another safety measure is to keep small amounts of Bitcoins in any mobile wallet, so that if it is lost or stolen, then the loss will be less.
+You can have any number of wallets, and it can offer more security to have your keys stored in different wallets on different devices.
+Additionally, you can bequeath those wallets to particular heirs without stipulating the amount that they contain, which will only be known to the person receiving the wallet.
+Unlike passwords for online accounts, wallet passwords are often irrecoverable.

-Bitcoin wallets create private keys internally to use for transactions.
-Therefore, backup the entire wallet to save all your Bitcoins.
+Cryptocurrency wallets create private keys internally to use for transactions.
+Therefore, backup the entire wallet to save all your cryptocurrency.
 A good way to backup the wallet is to encrypt it and back it up to cloud storage in several places, such as Microsoft's OneDrive or Google Drive or Dropbox or others.
 By encrypting the wallet, even if someone gains access to your online cloud accounts, your wallets will still be secured.
 Additionally, if something would happen to any of the online services or if the software files would become corrupted on one service, then you still have backups on the other services.
-Additionally, use a strong password to ensure that a copy is kept secure, since if you lose the password, you will lose any Bitcoins associated with that password.
+Additionally, use a strong password to ensure that a copy is kept secure since if you lose the password, you will lose any cryptocurrency associated with that password.
 A strong password should contain at least 16 characters, including lowercase and uppercase letters, numbers, punctuation marks, and other characters.
 Generally, such passwords are hard to memorize, so keep a secure copy of those passwords, stored off-line, where you will remember where you put them, even years later.
-Be sure that trusted family members know where the passwords are, because without the passwords, the Bitcoins will be lost.
+Be sure that trusted family members know where the passwords are, because without the passwords, the cryptocurrency will be lost.